Window damage due to foundation settlement in Lebanon.

 Foundation piers can be used to repair settlement issues, while crawl space jacks are a good solution for sagging floors over crawl spaces.

 We can help you fix your foundation with our proven solutions!
 Call us for a free foundation repair quote today!

-We serve Hamilton, Dayton, Cincinnati, and many nearby areas in Ohio and Indiana.
+We serve Fairfield, Mason, West Chester, Hamilton, and many nearby areas in Ohio and Indiana.

 Any problem with a home can be distressing, and doubly so when there's a problem with your foundation.
 Foundation problems related to sticking windows and doors are among the most obvious and inconvenient of them all.

 We depend on windows and doors for ventilation, security, and aesthetic appeal.
 So when they don't operate correctly or don't look good because of skewed openings or cracks around openings, it's clear that something must be done.

 Below are images of windows and doors we've encountered that have been damaged due to more far-sweeping foundation issues.

 Cracks that extend along window and door openings can be a symptom of a much larger foundation settlement issue.
 If ignored, it's possible that the foundation problem that caused these cracks will get worse, potentially leading to more severe damage to your home.

 Window and door cracks that are connected to foundation problems have two common sources: